 So many priests will ask this very question and some catechisms do not explicitly include this in the Q&As, meaning that they do not say it in so many words.
 Now you know ahead of time and can remember to teach it before Father asks.

 What is the Mass?
 Many Catholics today do not know that the Mass is the sacrifice of Jesus' Body and Blood.
 Many have not even read the definition of what the Mass is, was and always will be.
 "The Mass is the offering to God the Father of Our Lord's Body and Blood."
 It is the sacrifice that effects, or makes, the sacrament of Holy Eucharist.
 Years ago, people used to learn the definition in Catechism class.
 If your catechism doesn't include these questions you might want to supplement it using Saint Anne's Helper's CDs and downloads.
-Me?
-I like to keep a copy of the CD in the van and one in the kitchen.
+You can keep a copy of the CD in the van and one in the kitchen, etc.

 Today we look out over our class and wonder if the families ever even pray the Rosary and wonder whether the children will have help learning the Catholic prayers.
 It is so sad to see some children without help, or even adults who have no one with whom to practice their prayers and Catholic Ten Commandments.
 If this is the case, you can offer them the audio CDs.
 In case of necessity, contact us.

-We also have videos of the Rosary that have the words to the prayers.
+These videos of the Rosary have the words to the prayers.
 The bead moves, too, so it is easier to follow the Rosary.
 It's great for daily use.
-And like the downloads you can use these over and over.
+And like the downloads, you can use these over and over.
+Kids love them!

 St. Anne's Helper Audio Communion Catechism copybooks are super handy for having the children practice their answers in writing.
 Learning the answers orally can be enough, obviously, since books and paper were not easily available throughout the centuries.
 If your school or program requires that the children be able to write their answers, it is good to have the children copy the answers.